doiska/twokei-shoukaku/README.md

 # Shoukaku

 ## A stable and updated wrapper around Lavalink
-> Please note that this is a modified version used in our application infrastructure.<br/><br/>Shoukaku: https://github.com/Deivu/Shoukaku<br/>
+> This is a modified version used in our application infrastructure.<br/><br/>Shoukaku: https://github.com/Deivu/Shoukaku<br/>
 > Ducumentation: https://deivu.github.io/Shoukaku/

 <br/>